Supreme Court gives victory to Planned Parenthood in Medicaid case

 Medicaid patients in Kansas and Louisiana, two of the states that took action against Planned Parenthood, claimed the states violated Medicaid's requirement that patients must be free to seek their health care from any qualified and willing provider.
 They sued, and lower federal courts found in their favor, entering injunctions that ordered those states to lift their bans.

-Monday's action by the Supreme Court, declining to take up the states' appeals, leaves those lower court victories for the Medicaid patients in place.
+In declining to take up the states' appeals, the Supreme Court's action on Monday leaves those lower court victories for the Medicaid patients in place.

-Planned Parenthood offers Medicaid patients vaccines, wellness examinations, screening for breast and cervical cancer, contraception services, and pregnancy testing.
-But abortion is not offered, because federal funds cannot pay for abortions except in cases of rape, incest, or life endangerment.
+Planned Parenthood offers Medicaid patients vaccines, wellness examinations, screening for breast and cervical cancer, contraception services and pregnancy testing.
+But abortion is not offered, because federal funds cannot pay for them except in cases of rape, incest or life endangerment.
 The Kansas affiliate said it provides "essential medical care for hundreds of low-income Kansans each year."

-Justices Clarence Thomas, Samuel Alito, and Neil Gorsuch said the court should have agreed to take up the appeals because the issue of whether Medicaid recipients can sue is an important one.
+Justices Clarence Thomas, Samuel Alito and Neil Gorsuch said the court should have taken up the appeals because the issue of whether Medicaid recipients can sue is an important one.

 "Some tenuous connection to a politically fraught issue does not justify abdicating our judicial duty," he said.

-With more than 70 million people enrolled in Medicaid, the states had said, allowing individuals to sue could swamp the system and interfere with state systems for evaluating health care providers.
+The states had argued that with more than 70 million people enrolled in Medicaid, allowing individuals to sue could swamp the system and interfere with state systems for evaluating health care providers.

-Planned Parenthood urged the court not to take up the state appeals, citing the fact that the lower court rulings involved preliminary injunctions, not final rulings on the merits of the lawsuits.
+Planned Parenthood urged the court not to take up the state appeals, arguing that the lower court rulings involved preliminary injunctions, not final rulings on the merits of the lawsuits.